Ermachok/currency_TG_Bot/readme.md

 ## How to run a bot locally

 1. Install the required dependencies by running the command `pip install -r requirements.txt`.
-2. Launch the bot by running the command `python bot.py`.
+2. Launch the bot by running the command `main.py`.
 3. The bot will be available at `https://t.me/CurSkilBot` in Telegram.

 ### Additional Information